darkskyapp/cache-helpers/README.md

     (Like `once`, this function is smart enough to not call the backing function more often than necessary.)

-*   `cache.sizeBasedKeyValue`: Similar to the others.
+*   `cacheHelpers.sizeBasedKeyValue`: Similar to the others.
 Takes a function and a maximum cache size.
 The passed function is expected to take a key parameter and a callback.
 The function returned by this method will take the same.

     If the cache gets full and a new item is requested, the least-recently-used item is purged.

     (Like the other functions, this function is also smart enough to not call the backing function more often than necessary.)

+These are kind of advanced, and may be fairly hard to understand without a concrete use case.
+Checking out the tests may help.